LaunchCodeEducation/lchs/src/chapters/data-and-variables/more-on-variables.rst

 #.
 Case matters! ``animal`` and ``Animal`` are different variable names.

 In addition to these rules, there are also some *conventions*.
-These are habits that Python coders follow to keep their code consistent with others across the world.
+These are habits that Python programmers follow to keep their code consistent with others' across the world.
 You do not have to follow these suggestions, but you really *SHOULD*:

 #.
 Use names that clearly describe their values.
 For example, if you need to
    store the price of eggs, call your variable ``price_of_eggs`` instead of